 Deadline: Spring.
 If you’re interested in applying, make it a habit of regularly checking Chubb’s website.
 I will also post the opportunity to the Weekly Docket once it is up.

 Why work for Chubb Insurance 2L summer?
 Chubb is the world’s largest publicly traded property and casualty insurer.
 With operations in 54 countries, Chubb provides commercial and personal property and casualty insurance, personal accident and supplemental health insurance, reinsurance and life insurance to a diverse group of clients.
 The Chubb Internship program offers a chance to experience the working environment of a broadly diversified global insurance and reinsurance provider that has a culture of excellence and remarkable growth potential.
-Chubb frequently hires claims interns as as associates after graduation and it is a great place to get insurance experience and open yourself up to an emerging legal career option.
+Chubb frequently hires claims interns as claims associates after graduation and it is a great place to get insurance experience and open yourself up to an emerging legal career option.
 Chubb’s internship is part of an official program so you will get access to great mentoring and networking.

 How do you apply?
 Apply on Chubb’s website.
 Search for “claims intern.”